fortrabbit/help/docs/craft-3-setup.md

 ## Craft configuration on fortrabbit

 Craft 3 uses modern `.env` style configuration, learn more about the concepts [here](/env-vars).
-In result, you can run your Craft locally and on remote without code or configuration file changes.
+This means you can run your Craft locally and remotely without code or configuration file changes.
 Locally, your `.env` file will be modified and read.

 ## Security key